Right-wing populism: Turkey

-The Justice and Development Party (AKP) and its leader Recep Tayyip Erdoğan have been in power since 2002.
+The Justice and Development Party (AK Party) and its leader Recep Tayyip Erdoğan have been in power since 2002.

-The Victory Party is a patriotic and Kemalist political party in Turkey founded on August 26, 2021, under the leadership of Ümit Özdağ.
-It is represented in the Grand National Assembly of Turkey by two deputies.
+The Victory Party is a patriotic and Kemalist political party in Turkey founded on 26 August 2021, under the leadership of Ümit Özdağ.
 The party is the continuation of the Ayyıldız Movement initiated by Ümit Özdağ, the founding petition of the party was submitted to the Ministry of the Interior on 26 August 2021, and then the party was officially established.
 The party leader Özdağ and his deputies aim to re-institute Kemalist and Turkish nationalist ideologies in the government and aim to send back refugees to their homelands.